 Provide a description of the local board’s strategic vision and goals for preparing an educated and skilled workforce (including youth and individuals with barriers to employment), including goals relating to the performance accountability measures based on primary indicators of performance in order to support regional economic growth and economic self-sufficiency.

-The Board has developed a strategic vision and mission, and also identified its core values, guiding principles, and goals for the local workforce system.
+The Board has developed a strategic vision and mission, and identified its core values, guiding principles, and goals for the local workforce system.

 Vision.
 To be the leader in innovative and employer-driven workforce solutions for the State of Georgia.